cycle/docs/intro/quick-start.md

 ```

 ## Update Entity Schema
 You can modify your entity schema to add new columns.
-Note that you have to either specify default value or set column as `nullable` in order to apply modification to non empty table.
+Note that you have to either specify default value or set column as `nullable` in order to apply modification to the non empty table.

 ```php
 /**